Triple Threat Position – Complete Guide 2023

 If you don’t have the option to dribble, the position isn’t worth it.
 As a result, keeping the ball after dribbling makes it hard to be in the triple threat position.

 If you start dribbling, defenders come around you, and your teammates get suitable free space.
-You should take benefit of this situation by directing the ball down the open lane.
+You should take advantage of this situation by directing the ball down the open lane.

 3. Passing